 KPIs - never look at them in isolation

-The key to measuring success, then, is to look at equal at the beginning to consider, What goals you want to achieve.
-It is beneficial to focus on a few specific KPIs.
+The key to measuring success, then, is to look at equal at the beginning to consider, What goals you would like to achieve.
+It is advantageous to focus on a few specific KPIs.
 Above all, keep the interactions between the various KPIs in mind.
 Viewed in isolation, most KPIs otherwise quickly lead to fallacies.
 Depending on the objective, you should also Interpret KPIs at regular intervals.
 Thus, by measuring success, you can take timely action to improve your Content Marketing to optimize.